 AT&T® is a registered trademark of AT&T Intellectual Property.

-SD and SDHC are trademarks or registered trademarks of SD-3C, LLC in the United States, other countries or both.
+SD and SDHC are trademarks or registered trademarks of SD-3C, LLC in the United States and/or other countries.

 SanDisk® and CompactFlash® are trademarks of SanDisk Corporation, registered in the United States and other countries.